 Get Los Angeles's latest local news on crime, entertainment, weather, schools, COVID, cost of living and more.
 Here's your go-to source for today's LA news.

 That’s the one-line definition of a recall in Article 2, Section 13 of the California Constitution.
 The nation’s most populous state and 19 others have laws that outline a process by which voters can recall an elected official from office.

 When is the recall election?

 The date of the recall election has been set for Sept.
 14, Lt.
-Gov. Eleni Kounalakis announced Thursday.
+Gov. Eleni Kounalakis announced.
 It's a tight timetable that gives candidates just a few months to get their messages out.